MyNamesLex/Kyte-Bot/README.md

 # Kyte-Bot

-Developing a better discord bot then what I had before, !help to see commands
+Developing a better discord bot for fun

 ## Commands

+###!help

+Generates all commands options

 ### !RNG